suttacentral/suttacentral/README.md

 5. run `make build-all` in order to build all images
 6. run `make run-dev` to start our services in the development mode.

+## Loading the data
+In order to load the data to the db:
+0. If you don't have the data folder yet
+ * run `cd server && git clone git@github.com:suttacentral/nextdata.git`
+ * Rebuild sc-flasks container `make rebuild-flask`
+1. ensure server is up and run `make load_data`

 ## Docs
 API documentation is available at `/api/docs`.